agnesbn/VIS_assignment2/README.md

 ## 3. Methods
 ### Main tasks
 #### Logistic Regression model
-The script, `logistic_regression.py`, uses different functions to load and process respectively the MNIST_784 and the CIFAR_10 datasets, so that they are returned in the same format, split, normalised and reshaped (if necessary).
-This data is then used as input in a logistic regression classifier function, which creates a model, predicts classes of the validation data based on the model, and creates and saves a classification report showing the main classification metrics: precision, recall, f1-score, and accuracy.
+The [`logistic_regression.py`](https://github.com/agnesbn/VIS_assignment2/blob/main/src/logistic_regression.py) script uses different functions to load and process respectively the MNIST_784 and the CIFAR_10 datasets, so that they are returned in the same format, split, normalised and reshaped (if necessary).
+This data is then used as input in a logistic regression classifier function, which creates a model, predicts classes of the validation data based on the model, and creates and saves a classification report.

 #### Neural Network model
-The `nn_classifier.py`-script uses the same loading and processing function as the previously mentioned ones for MNIST_784 and CIFAR_10.
-The output from these functions are then used in either a NumPy or TensorFlow neural network classification model.
-The respective model is compiled and trained on the input data, the history is saved, and the final evaluation of the model is saved in the form of a classification report.
+The [`nn_classifier.py`](https://github.com/agnesbn/VIS_assignment2/blob/main/src/nn_classifier.py) script uses the same loading and processing functions as the previously mentioned ones.
+The output from these functions are then used to train a network classification model.
+The respective model is compiled and trained on the input data, the history is saved, and the final evaluation of the model is saved in the form of a classification report and a history plot.

 ### Bonus tasks
 As for the bonus tasks, I did not complete 2/3 but I did use ```argparse()``` to allow for the script to be used on either **MNIST_784** or **CIFAR_10** based on input from the command line.
-Though I did not allow for users to define the number and size of layers in the neural network classifier, I did allow for them to specify which neural network model to apply to the data, providing a number for different model types: **NumPy**, **TensorFlow**, **ShallowNet**, **LeNet**, and **VGG16**.
+Though I did not allow for users to define the number and size of layers in the neural network classifier, I did allow for them to specify which neural network model to apply to the data, providing a number for different model types: simple neural networks using **NumPy** or **TensorFlow**, and more complex neural networks using either a **ShallowNet** or **LeNet** architecture.
 With more time, the two final bonus tasks could be done by tweaking the scripts I provided here.

 ## 4. Usage
 ### Install packages